npi-ai/npi/README.md

     -e OPENAI_API_KEY=YOUR_OAI_KEY npiai/npi
 ```

-Confirm server connectivity by running `npi connect test`.
+Confirm server connectivity by running `npi connect test`, it may take a few seconds.
 If you receive a `NPi Server is operational!` message, the
 setup is
 successful.
 Otherwise, consult the logs with `docker logs npi` and report issues
 to [NPi GitHub Repository](https://github.com/npi-ai/npi/issues/new).